 Critics maintain that Daniel contains numerous historical inaccuracies when dealing with 6th century BC Babylonian history, and that those mistakes would not have been made by an important official in the employ of King Nebuchadnezzar.
 This section deals with such alleged inaccuracies.

-Belshazzar could only promise Daniel to be 3rd ruler in the kingdom (5:16).
+Belshazzar promised Daniel to be 3rd ruler in the kingdom (5:16).
 Why could Belshazzar not promise him the #2 position?
-Because Belshazzar himself was #2 as long as his father was still alive.
+Because Belshazzar himself was #2 while his father was still alive.

 Scholars had to conclude: